 The new shipyard group now had several sites for each part of the production.
 Under these circumstances the site Västervik was sold to the Norwegian company Windy Boats AS in 2002 that was looking for a location in the EC and the Baltic Sea.

 2004 Hans Mellström then sold 51% of Via Mare Boats to a consortium including Lars and Hans Wiklund.
 As part of the model development, it was decided that Nimbus boats builds the boats up to 40 feet and the Storebro should produce boats above 40 feet.

-After 2003, when the production of most Storebro boats was set, the 410 Commander was the only Storebro model.
+After 2003, when the production of most Storebro boats was set, the SRC 410 Commander was the only Storebro model.
 The boat shares the hull with the Nimbus Nova 42.
-After the extension of the hull (the cockpit was the only benefit) the boat was produced as 435 Commander until 2014.
+After the extension of the deck shell, which exclusively benefited the cockpit and the bathing platform, the boat was produced as SRC 435 Commander until 2014.
 In addition the Paragon 31 and 25 were built in Storebro.
-2011 the 435 SunTop was presented, instead of a flybridge she was equipped with a large sun deck and because of the lower height she is has channel abilities.
+2011 the SRC 435 SunTop was presented, instead of a flybridge she was equipped with a large sun deck and because of the lower height she is has channel abilities.

-Von Haugwitz also aquired the "Storebro Tapetseri & Inredning", which also declared bankruptcy due to the bankruptcy of Storebro.
+Von Haugwitz also acquired the "Storebro Tapetseri & Inredning", which also declared bankruptcy due to the bankruptcy of Storebro.
 The new company was named "Nya Storebro Tapetseri & Inredning AB".

 On 2014-01-14 Storebro Boats AB announced the aquisition of the Swedish Nordwest-yard.
 In the autumn of 2014 nearly all employees were dismissed.
 In 2015 the new company showed a profit for the first time.
 Meanwhile the company domicile of both companies was moved to Älvsjö, Stockholm.